PeterKrooni/filmkveld/README.md

 ## Environment Variables

-The backend and frontend both run on environment variables, partly to enable integration to MongoDB, Cloudinary and OMDB.
+The backend and frontend both run using environment variables, partly to enable integration to MongoDB, Cloudinary and OMDB.
-Environment files (simple files with no name and the extension `.env`) are placed in the source directory of `.src/frontend-v2` and `./src/backend` respectively
+Environment files (simple files with no name and the extension `.env`) are placed in the source directory of `.src/frontend-v2` and `./src/backend` respectively.

 ---